Contribution Templates

 As you hover over each validation in the list, the cell that is informed by the validation is highlighted in the spreadsheet.

-1. If you are modifying an existing validation, select it in the list, and proceed to Step 4.
+1. If you are modifying an existing validation formula, select it from the list, and proceed to Step 4.

 2. Select Create a new Validation Formula.